A short introduction to the architecture of a video call

 The architecture of a room: P2P vs. SFU calls

-Kwin, our CEO and lead dev, talks in depth about the advantages of P2P in this blog post.
+To learn more about P2P calls, check out a blog post from Daily's CEO Kwin, where he talks in depth about the advantages of P2P in this blog post.
 Kwin’s blog post is also great to share with teammates who’d like more information on P2P calls and SFU mode.

 An SFU is a media server that processes, re-encrypts, and routes media tracks to the correct destinations.
 Participants in this type of call publish and receive tracks to and from an SFU, minimizing the number of tracks sent and received.